Coca: Chewing

 One option for chewing coca is with a tiny quantity of ilucta (a preparation of the ashes of the quinoa plant) added to the coca leaves; it softens their astringent flavor and activates the alkaloids.
 Other names for this basifying substance are llipta in Peru and the Spanish word lejía, bleach in English.
 The consumer carefully uses a wooden stick (formerly often a spatula of precious metal) to transfer an alkaline component into the quid without touching his flesh with the corrosive substance.
 The alkali component, usually kept in a gourd (ishcupuro or poporo), can be made by burning limestone to form unslaked quicklime, burning quinoa stalks, or the bark from certain trees, and may be called llipta, tocra or mambe depending on its composition.
 Many of these materials are salty in flavor, but there are variations.
 The most common base in the La Paz area of Bolivia is a product known as lejía dulce (sweet lye), which is made from quinoa ashes mixed with aniseed and cane sugar, forming a soft black putty with a sweet and pleasing flavor.
 In some places, baking soda is used under the name bico.

 In the Sierra Nevada de Santa Marta, on the Caribbean Coast of Colombia, coca is consumed by the Kogi, Arhuaco, and Wiwa by using a special device called poporo.
-It represents the womb and the stick is a phallic symbol.
-The movements of the stick in the poporo symbolize the sexual act.
-For a man the poporo is a good companion that means "food", "woman", "memory", and "meditation".
-The poporo is the mark of manhood.
+The poporo is the mark of manhood; it is regarded by men as a good companion that means "food", "woman", "memory", and "meditation".
 When a boy is ready to be married, his mother initiates him in the use of the coca.
 This act of initiation is carefully supervised by the Mamo, a traditional priest-teacher-leader.

 Fresh samples of the dried leaves, uncurled, are a deep green colour on the upper surface, and a grey-green on the lower surface, and have a strong tea-like aroma.
 When chewed, they produce a pleasurable numbness in the mouth, and have a pleasant, pungent taste.
-They are traditionally chewed with lime or some other reagent such as bicarbonate of soda to increase the release of the active ingredients from the leaf.
+They are traditionally chewed with slaked lime or some other reagent such as bicarbonate of soda to increase the release of the active ingredients from the leaf.
 Older species have a camphoraceous smell and a brownish color, and lack the pungent taste.
 See also Erythroxylum coca, and Erythroxylum novogranatense spp.